Introduction to Microsoft Exchange Server 2016

 Microsoft Office 365 Exchange Online Integration with On-premises Exchange

-Microsoft has made a strong effort to enable seamless hybrid ecosystems that combine Office 365 Exchange Online and local installations of Exchange.
-This permits you to have some Exchange mailboxes hosted on your corporate datacenter or private cloud and other mailboxes resident on Office 365.
-Progent's Microsoft-certified Exchange consulting team can help you with any facet of designing, integrating and debugging your hybrid Office 365 solution.
-Progent's Exchange consultants can provide as-needed support to help you resolve challenging technical problems and also offer extensive project management outsourcing or co-sourcing to ensure your hybrid Office 365/Exchange initiative is completed on schedule and on budget.
-For more information about Progent's consulting support for hybrid Office 365 and on-premises Exchange systems, visit Office 365 integration solutions with on-premises Exchange.
+Microsoft allows you to create transparent hybrid networks that combine Office 365 and on-premises Exchange.
+This allows you to have specific mailboxes hosted at your physical datacenter and other mailboxes resident on Office 365.
+Progent's Microsoft-certified Exchange consultants can assist you with any facet of planning, implementing and troubleshooting your hybrid Office 365 network.
+Progent's Exchange consultants can provide occasional support to help you resolve stubborn technical problems and also offer comprehensive project management outsourcing or co-sourcing to ensure your hybrid Office 365/Exchange solution is successfully completed on schedule and within budget.
+To learn more about Progent's consulting support for hybrid Office 365 and on-premises Exchange environments, visit Office 365 integration solutions with on-premises Exchange.